Policy & Regulation

 • Audit your current packaging — identify which items fall under the ban

-• Plan your inventory transition — work with your supplier to phase out banned items before stock runs out
+• Plan your inventory transition — phase out banned items before stock runs out

 • Train your staff — ensure everyone understands the new requirements